Gil

 Call to Action

-Good Intentions are not Enough.
+Good Intentions are NOT Enough.

-Cities should make
+Cities should make living

 Neighborhood-Cities that are